codingconcepts/blog-posts/posts/httptest.md

 }
 ```

-It's worth noting that I could have called my `ServeHTTP` method anything, as it's not essential for testing.
-However, it allows us to use `server` directly in a `http.Handler`, so there's a hidden benefit.
+It's worth noting that I could have called my `ServeHTTP` method anything, as it's not essential for the tests.
+However, it does allows us to use `server` directly in a `http.Handler` and semantically, it's clear to others what's happening so there are definitely benefits.

 ###### Test code